 Hyacinthmania occurred a century after Tulipmania (1734-1739) A double white with a red eye ‘King of Great Britain’ fuelled the fire and one bulb was worth around $15 000 in today’s money.
 This variety is now sadly lost to time, as have thousands of cultivars.
 Today only around 70 Hyacinth varieties are grown commercially.

-This collection has been reduced in range and price as Hyacinth 'Blue Star' has sold out.
+This collection has been reduced in range and price as Hyacinth 'Louvre' has sold out.

 Supplied as: Bulbs